Best bone conduction headphones Android Central 2021

 - Not as colorful as F3

 Bone conduction headphones are not as ubiquitous as the in-ear, over-ear and on-ear variety are, but that doesn't make them any less relevant.
 Some wearers swear by them, and it's probably not a stretch to say that they may have saved a life or two along the way because they didn't cover ears in that crucial moment.
-If you are looking for something more in line with a regular pair of headphones but still want to go wireless, there are plenty of other great wireless headphones you might be better off with.
+However, if you are looking for something more in line with a regular pair of headphones but still want to go wireless, there are plenty of other great wireless headphones you might be better off with.

 Credits — The team that worked on this guide

 Ted Kritsonis loves taking photos when the opportunity arises, be it on a camera or smartphone.
 Beyond sports and world history, you can find him tinkering with gadgets or enjoying a cigar.